Key Dates & Timings

 All finishers will receive a miniature replica of the Berghaus Dragon’s Back Race™ trophy.
 This is a coveted award, and one of the hardest earnt trophies in mountain running.
 Earning a ‘dragon’ can only be achieved one way… and it isn’t easy!
 For the avoidance of doubt, we do not award miniature trophies to anyone that does not complete the full course.

-Race Director, Shane Ohly with Joe Faulkner, the only person to have completed all three Berghaus Dragon's Back Races™ in 1992, 2012 and 2015.
+Race Director, Shane Ohly with Joe Faulkner, the only person to have completed all four Berghaus Dragon's Back Races™ in 1992, 2012, 2015, and 2017.
 Amazing! © Ian Corless

 Trophies will be award at the celebratory meal on the last night of the race.
 Usually around 8pm.
 Family and friends welcome.